-A final important consideration in any resolution plan is accountability to stakeholders: Especially when the result of the funding shortfall involves pain borne by policyholders and other stake-
+A final important consideration in any resolution plan is accountability to stakeholders: Especially when the result of the funding shortfall involves pain borne by policyholders and other stakeholders, there is both a political and a moral necessity to demonstrate that the job is being done right.

 The biggest difference between the Penn Treaty block of LTCi business and the policies at issue in most other cases addressed in the guaranty system was that LTCi policies, by their terms, may be the subject of actuarially supported premium increases...

 For most legacy LTCi blocks, the number of premium-paying policyholders has declined so much over time (due to deaths, claim status, and lapsation) that there is not a sufficient base of policyholders to support the premium increases necessary to eliminate significant funding gaps, especially if the assets are at a relatively low level (as was the case for Penn Treaty).